-Zillah joined Rainbow Trust in January 2017.
-Zillah’s previous charity roles include Chief Executive for Research Autism and Chief Executive at Sparks, the children’s medical research charity.
-Prior to the charity sector, Zillah was a successful corporate lawyer having spent 14 years with Freshfields Bruckhaus Deringer.
-Thereafter, Zillah moved into management consultancy working in mergers and acquisitions and business development.
+Zillah joined Rainbow Trust in January 2017, having previously been Chief Executive for Research Autism and Chief Executive at Sparks, the children’s medical research charity.
+Prior to the charity sector, Zillah was a successful corporate lawyer, spending 14 years with Freshfields Bruckhaus Deringer.
+Thereafter, moving into management consultancy working in mergers and business development.

 Zillah was a trustee of cancer charity The Martin Paterson Foundation, Fulham Symphony Orchestra and an advisor to the Military Wives Choir Foundation.
 She currently is a school governor.